seanloesch/seanloesch/README.md

 ### Hey there 👋🏻

-**My name is Sean, a recent [UWEC](https://www.uwec.edu/) CS graduate 🎓, former student researcher/publisher and TA, and aspiring IT developer.**
+**My name is Sean, a Java Development Engineer at VIAVI Solutions 👨🏻‍💻 and former student researcher/publisher and TA.**
+Demonstrated expertise in contributing effectively to software development teams.
-I’m looking to settle into a career that challenges me and allows me to make a meaningful impact on the world.
-Passionate about using my skills to curate elegant, efficient code and help others however I can.
+Passionate about crafting elegant, efficient code and supporting others in any way I can.
+I'm always eager to connect with like-minded professionals, so feel free to reach out if you'd like to collaborate, discuss technology, or simply connect!

 ### About Me